jonatanlaksamanapurnomo/Majoo-Test/Readme.md

 # Majoo BE Test
 ## Simple API for Majoo BE Test

-BACKEND API USING GO , GORM, Postgre , with seeder and schema auto migrate
+Backend API USING GO , GORM, Postgre , with seeder and schema auto migrate

+## Instalation
+**I already hosting postgre db in this app the credential can be viewed at .env files so you dont have to migrate it in your local mechine**
+-Clone this project
+-go mod tidy
+-go run main.go

 ## Note